Head of Design Research, North America, Accenture Song

 With a career spanning digital journalism, content marketing, product management, and UX design, Mark Micheli brings multiple perspectives to elevate the voice of users and unite cross-functional teams around customer experience, human-centered design, and product innovation strategy.
 As a service designer, user researcher, and product launch specialist, he is skilled at balancing user-centered design with business value, technical/policy constraints with creative vision, and stakeholder expectations with shifting priorities.

 An Institute of Design (ID) Adjunct Faculty member since 2019, Mark has helped reimagine the graduate-level design research course Principles and Methods of User Research to focus on a practical mix of journalism, user research, and market research methods.
 He also mentors graduate students on application of research techniques to fuel the innovation process.

-In addition to his work at ID, Mark is Vice President of Experience Innovation and Product Strategy at Kelton Global (a Material+ company), which he joined in 2017.
+In addition to his work at ID, Mark is Head of Design Research, North America at Accenture Song (formerly Fjord).
+He was previously Vice President of Experience Innovation and Product Strategy at Kelton Global (a Material+ company), which he joined in 2017.
 At Kelton, in addition to leading its multidisciplinary innovation and experience design teams, he can frequently be found moderating UX tests, focus groups, ethnographies, design sprints, and innovation workshops.